 Cooked Thai jasmine rice

 Hit both sides of the beef filet with a needle tenderizer.
 Slice into 1/4″ strips against the grain and trim away the excess fat.
 Preheat the wok over medium heat.
 Add one-half of the can of coconut milk and stir until the fat starts to separate out, about three minutes.
 Add the curry paste.
 Cook, stirring for an additional three minutes until fragrant.
-Add the beef.
-Stir to coat and cook until the exterior is no longer pink.
+Add the sliced steak.
+Stir to coat and cook until the exterior of the steak is no longer pink.

-Add the rest of the coconut milk, the fish sauce, the brown sugar and cayenne pepper.
+Add the rest of the coconut milk, the beef broth, the fish sauce, the brown sugar and cayenne pepper.
 Stir to incorporate and increase the heat on the wok.
 Bring to a rolling boil.

 Shut off the heat, stir in the basil and lime juice, the crushed peanuts, and serve immediately over jasmine rice.